grinnell-cs/csc151-images/_eboards/eboard04.md

 > And something like the following to generate an alternate

-    (define my-other-image (generate-my-image "green" "red" "black"))
+    (define my-other-image (generate-my-image "green" "red" "white"))

 > I hope that makes sense.

+Can we name our parameters whatever we'd like?

+> Yes, within reason.

+Is there a way to place something at a particular location in an image?

+> Yes, there's a `place` procedure.

+> _Sam demos._

 ### Readings

+Is there a way to guarantee that what someone passes in is the correct type of thing so that, say, someone doesn't give me a color where I expect a number?

+> Yes, but we won't cover it for a few weeks.
+For now, assume that people know what the input type is and get it right.

 Can one make a list of colors or numbers and feed it into a procedure to generate lots of things with little effort?

 > Yup.
 We'll see how in a week or so.